TwentyFourMinutes/DiscordInteractivity/README.md

 # DiscordInteractivity

-This is an addon for the Discord API Wrapper [Discord.Net](https://github.com/discord-net/Discord.Net) which will add some useful features as well as some interactivity.
+This is an addon for the Discord API Wrapper [Discord.Net](https://github.com/discord-net/Discord.Net) which adds some useful features as well as some interactivity.

 ## Features

-- Waiting for a user message or reaction in a specific channel
+- Waiting for a user message or a reaction in a specific channel

 - Reply and delete messages/files with timeouts

-- Send Paginators which allow for paginated messages
+- Send powerful Paginators which allow for custom paginated messages